Work permit in France: what changes should be expected from September 2024?

 Igor Usyk - Head of Migration department at VisitWorld

-To ensure a safe move to a new country, I advise you to consult a specialist.
-My colleagues, qualified specialists with a legal education, will help you avoid unpleasant situations during migration.
+To ensure a safe trip abroad, I advise you to contact a specialist.
+My colleagues, qualified specialists with legal education, will help you avoid unpleasant situations while traveling around the world.

 Products from Visit World for a comfortable trip:

-Travel insurance for foreigners in France;
+Travel insurance for foreigners in the France;

 Medical insurance all over the world.

-We monitor the accuracy and relevance of our information.
-Therefore, if you see any error or discrepancy, please write to our hotline.
+We monitor the accuracy and relevance of our information, so if you notice any errors or inconsistencies, please contact our hotline.

 Recommended articles